Entropy-based Training Methods for Scalable Neural Implicit Sampler: Introduction

 Efficiently sampling from un-normalized distributions is a fundamental challenge that arises in various research domains, including Bayesian statistics \citep{revjump}, biology and physics simulations \citep{mcprotein,mcphysics}, as well as generative modeling and machine learning \citep{Xie2016ATO,andrieu2003introduction}.
 The task at hand involves generating batches of samples from a target distribution defined by a differentiable un-normalized potential function, denoted as $\log q(\xx)$.
 This problem seeks effective techniques for obtaining samples that accurately represent the underlying target distribution while minimizing computational costs.

 Two main classes of methods exist for addressing this challenge.
 The first class comprises Markov Chain Monte Carlo (MCMC) algorithms \citep{mh, ld, mala, hmc}.
 MCMC methods involve the design of Markov Chains with stationary distributions that match the target distribution.
-By simulating these Markov Chains, it becomes possible to transition a batch of initial samples towards samples approximately from the target distribution.
+By simulating these Markov Chains, it becomes possible to transition a batch of initial samples towards samples approximately distributed following the target distribution.
 While MCMC methods offer asymptotically unbiased samples, they often suffer from computational inefficiency, particularly when dealing with high-dimensional target distributions.
-This inefficiency stems from the need to perform numerous iterations to generate a single batch of samples.
+This inefficiency stems from the need to perform a significant number of iterations to generate a single batch of samples.

-The second class of methods, known as learning to sample (L2S) models \citep{Lvy2017GeneralizingHM,nss,snf,Langosco2021NeuralVG,arbel2021annealed,Zhang2021PathIS}, focuses on training neural components, such as generative models, to generate samples following the target distribution.
+The second class of methods, known as learning to sample (L2S) models \citep{Lvy2017GeneralizingHM,nss,snf,Langosco2021NeuralVG,arbel2021annealed,Zhang2021PathIS,matthews2022continual,vargas2022denoising,lahlou2023theory}, focuses on training neural components, such as generative models, to generate samples following the target distribution.
 L2S models aim to improve the quality and efficiency of sample generation compared to traditional training-free algorithms like MCMCs.
 Among the L2S models, the neural implicit sampler stands out due to its remarkable efficiency.
 The neural implicit sampler is an L2S model that incorporates a neural transformation $\xx=g_\theta(\zz)$, where $\zz$ is an easy-to-sample latent vector from a known distribution $p_z(\zz)$.
 This transformation allows the sampler to generate samples directly from the target distribution without the need for iterations or gradient operations, which are commonly required in MCMCs.
-This approach offers significant advantages in terms of efficiency and scalability, particularly when dealing with high-dimensional distributions like those found in image spaces.
-However, training a neural implicit sampler poses technical challenges due to the complex nature of the learning process.
+Such a sampler offers significant advantages in terms of efficiency and scalability, particularly when dealing with high-dimensional distributions such as those found in image spaces.
+However, training a neural implicit sampler poses technical challenges due to the intractability of sampler distributions that are caused by complex neural architectures of $g_\theta$.
 Achieving effective training requires careful consideration of various factors and the development of appropriate training strategies.